LimitPoint/TimeWarp/README.md

 ## Classes

-The project is comprised of the same classes but modified for variably scaling with [definite integration](https://developer.apple.com/documentation/accelerate/quadrature):
+The project is comprised of the same classes but modified for variably scaling with [definite integration]:

 1. `ScaleVideoApp` - The [App] for import, scale and export.
 2. `ScaleVideoObservable` - An [ObservableObject] that manages the user interaction to scale and play video files.